TRAINING AFTER A KNEE INJURY

-There are exercises to avoid.
-One of the first ones to avoid is the leg extension machine.
+There are exercises to avoid after a knee injury.
+One of the first to avoid is the leg extension machine.
 Leg extensions are very hard on the ACL and cause a “shearing”effect on the ligament.
 With a new ACL in place, the replacement graft is still very raw and takes a long time to heal.
-This can often lead to knee pain and can become exacerbated by using this machine.
+This can often lead to knee pain which can be exacerbated by using this machine.
 Full range squats should also be avoided as they put too great of force on the ACL in the beginning of the rehabilitation process.
 You also need to make sure your body gets proper rest and recovery.
 It is easy to overdo it after an injury, especially if we feel good.
-Knowing when to take rests between the days of training will go a long way in keeping the longevity of your knees.
-Feel free to ask any of our trainers any questions if you have gone through a knee injury and are unsure of what steps to take!
+Knowing when to take rest days between training sessions will go a long way in increasing the longevity of your knees.
+Feel free to ask any of our trainers any questions you have if you have experienced a knee injury and are unsure of which steps to take.

 Here are some resources that can provide more information and guidance on training after a knee injury:

 1. American Academy of Orthopaedic Surgeons (AAOS): The AAOS offers a comprehensive guide to ACL injury prevention, treatment, and rehabilitation.
 Visit their website for valuable insights: https://orthoinfo.aaos.org/en/diseases–conditions/anterior-cruciate-ligament-acl-injuries/